christiancannata/agrispesa/wp-content/plugins/kadence-woocommerce-email-designer/readme.txt

 After you create your translations make sure to clear your server cache from any caching plugins.
 Also go to woocommerce > status > tools and clear your template cache.

+= Where do I report security bugs found in this plugin? =

+Please report security bugs found in the source code of the Kadence WooCommerce Email Designer plugin through the Patchstack Vulnerability Disclosure Program https://patchstack.com/database/vdp/kadence-woocommerce-email-designer.
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Screenshots ==

 1. Overview of available options